UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Strategic Alignment with Economic Goals:

 The strong focus on affordable housing aligns with Abu Dhabi's long-term vision of fostering a sustainable and inclusive urban environment.
-By ensuring a diverse range of housing options, the emirate aims to attract and retain talent across various income levels, thereby providing crucial support for its broader economic diversification strategy.
+The emirate aims to attract and retain talent at all income levels, by providing a diversified range of housing options, which is critical to supporting its overall economic diversification goal.

 Investment Opportunities in Abu Dhabi